-Mouse handling - The submenu for mouse handling offers two options for synchronizing the host and the client mouse pointer - explained on page 24.
+Mouse handling - The submenu for mouse handling offers 3 options for synchronizing the host and the client mouse pointer - explained on pages 14 and 15.
 The option for 'Fast Sync' shows the hotkey if you defined one using the Remote Console Settings.

 Local cursor - Choose a cursor shape for the host mouse.
-The number of available shapes depends on the Java Virtual Machine, only version 1.2 or higher offers the full list
+The number of available shapes depends on the Java Virtual Machine, only version 1.2 or higher offers the full list.